ddsbook/blog/2014/01/solvo-mediocris.md

 _(see Jay's post & David's gist for complete context)_

 In a nutshell, David made a great R simulation of a [FAIR](http://en.wikipedia.org/wiki/Factor_analysis_of_information_risk) risk analysis.
-So great, in fact, that it was really straightforward to turn into a [Shiny](http://www.rstudio.com/shiny/) app.
+So great, in fact, that it was really straightforward to turn it into a [Shiny](http://www.rstudio.com/shiny/) app.
 To quote from their site: "Shiny makes it super simple for R users like you to turn analyses into interactive web applications that anyone can use."

 Readers will no doubt be seeing many Shiny apps from DDS over the coming months/years.
 I will refrain from duplicating content in the extremely helpful [Shiny tutorial](http://rstudio.github.io/shiny/tutorial/) series, so you should head over there and read through that first before continuing here.